CumulusNetworks/docs/content/nvue-reference/Show-Commands/QoS.md

 ## <h>nv show interface \<interface-id\> qos pfc-watchdog status</h>

 Shows PFC watchdog data for every traffic class.
-PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is enabled.
+PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is ON.

 ### Command Syntax